Money is what makes the world go round, and that’s a fact of life.

 In the United States, the pursuit of money is particularly high on the agenda of the everyday person.
 Cash greases the wheels so that we can buy what we want, provide for our loved ones, and enjoy our lives to the max.

 Unfortunately, many folks simply don’t have the necessary financial resources to do everything that they need to do.
-Whenever there is a disparity between needs and resources, borrowing comes into the picture.
+Whenever there is a disparity between needs and resources, the concept of borrowing money comes into play.

 The United States is notorious for borrowing.
 In fact, borrowing is essentially a way of life.

-People borrow to finance home purchases, vehicle purchases, pay for college tuition, weddings, vacations, jewelry purchases, et al. Most of the time, its innocuous lending taking place – a couple of hundred dollars here or there to smooth the transition from one paycheck to the next.
+People borrow money to purchase a property, buy a car, pay for college tuition, spend money on weddings, travel or go on vacations, buy expensive jewelry, et al. Most of the time, its innocuous lending taking place – a couple of hundred dollars here or there to smooth the transition from one paycheck to the next.

 Whenever you are borrowing money, you are incurring debt, and this is something that needs to be taken seriously.